camurray-wethinkcode/Project_9_Lemin/README.md

 # Project_9_Lemin
-A "Hex" simulator.
+A Hex simulator.
 Lemin is a program that prints the fastest way to get ants across a farm.

 Run the following commands: